OsmanGndz/MEGA/README.md

 # MEGA Frontend Education

-In this repository, I will share the course project.
+In this repository, I will share the course projects.